dboling-ericsson/nf-interpreter/targets/Nordic/9160_DK/README.md

 ## Flashing nanoCLR

 The 9160DK hardware contains integrated JTAG debugging hardware.
 The micro-USB connector at the end of the board is used for programming/debugging the 9160 and provides logging output.
+NOTE: Switch 5 (SW5) must be set to "91" when programming the nrf9160.